blackburn3333/payhere-reactjs/README.md

 # PayHere React JS example demo

-This is a example for intergrating PayHere with ReactJS
+This is a example for integrating PayHere with ReactJS

 ## Steps
 1) Clone the project